christopherread/Obvs/README.md

 * Asynchronous error handling on a separate channel
 * Easy to extend and customise, allowing integration with external systems
 * Fluent code based configuration
-* Supports ActiveMQ, NetMQ, and RabbitMQ transports
+* Supports ActiveMQ, RabbitMQ, NetMQ, Kafka, Azure ServiceBus, and EventStore transports
-* Provides serialization for XML, JSON, ProtoBuf, and MsgPack
+* Provides serialization for XML, JSON.Net, NetJson, ProtoBuf, and MsgPack
-* Provides logging extensions, and support for NLog
+* Provides logging extensions, and support for NLog and log4net
+* Provides monitoring extensions, and support for Windows Performance Counters, and ElasticSearch
+* Can be configured with a local memory bus for in-process service communication

 ## Example